-Figure 45: Top one per cent incomes grew significantly before the crisis and are now back above pre-crisis levels
+Figure 45: Top one per cent incomes grew significantly before the crisis and are now back to pre-crisis highs

 Notes: 2016-17 nowcast shown as dotted lines.
 Northern Ireland is absent from the raw data before 2002, so earlier figures have been adjusted to take into account the difference in the median.